[Revamped for 2024]

-The Naval Academy Memorial Hall is one of those places that inspires awe.
-No matter what your day has delivered up until that point, this space will remind you that you are in a service academy, and there is more at stake than a good grade.
-Designed to honor all Naval Academy graduates who perished serving our country, it is a truly sacred place for all who enter, be they midshipmen, faculty or visitors.
-When you enter, you can’t help but breathe deeply the history, the reverence and the pride of the Navy and Marine Corps.
+The Naval Academy Memorial Hall is a sacred space that inspires true awe.
+Designed to honor all Naval Academy graduates who perished serving our country, it is a beautiful U.S. Navy memorial to these men and women, full of inspiring stories and gratitude.
+When you enter, you can’t help but breathe the history, the reverence, and the pride of the Navy and Marine Corps.

 The Power of Architecture

-Designed as a focal point in Bancroft Hall and dedicated in 1909, this room showcases classic Naval Academy architecture in its beautiful Beaux-Arts design.
-Over the years, it fell into some disrepair due to its use as a dance hall and social space.
-In 2003, it was restored and cleaned.
-The limestone was repointed and the plaster ceiling repaired.
-Once again, the Hall serves as a solemn place to honor the fallen.
-The stairs leading to this grand hall still bear the imprints of the many who have come to pay their respects over the past 100 plus years.
+Designed as a Bancroft Hall focal point and dedicated in 1909, this expansive room showcases classic Naval Academy architecture in its beautiful Beaux-Arts design.
+Over the years, it was used as a dance hall and social space, and fell into some disrepair.
+In 2003, it was cleaned and restored to its original beauty.
+The limestone was repointed and the plaster ceiling was repaired.
+The grand hall now serves as a solemn U.S. Navy memorial, and the stairs leading to it still bear the imprints of the many who have come to pay their respects over the past 100-plus years.

-Memorial Hall has inspired many.
+Memorial Hall has inspired many people, both today and over the course of naval history.
 Colonel John Ripley, Class of 1962, once breathed, “This is the Sistine Chapel of the Navy.
 It’s not the same as a chapel, but there’s a deep, deep reverence of dignity, overwhelming dignity that can’t be replicated anywhere.”
-Four sixteen-foot-tall chandeliers with Czechoslovakian lead crystal command the area.
-Hung in 1964, they were rewired in 2003 with fiber optics that can be controlled with a dial, which allows them to create 124 different moods with light.

-Class Panels: More than 2,700 alumni who were lost in combat or other military operations are immortalized in granite panels, added in 2003, listed by name, rank and military branch.
+Class Panels: More than 2,700 alumni who were lost in combat or other military operations are immortalized in granite panels that were added in 2003, listed by name, rank, and military branch.

-Killed in Action Panel: In the center of Memorial Hall, right under the “Don’t Give Up The Ship” flag, the almost 1,000 alumni that were killed in combat are listed.
+Killed in Action Panel: In the center, right under the “Don’t Give Up The Ship” flag, there’s a list of the almost 1,000 alumni killed in combat.

 Medal of Honor Plaque: This plaque memorializes the 73 alumni who earned the Medal of Honor, our nation’s highest and most prestigious military award recognizing acts of valor.

-Additionally, Memorial Hall pays homage to the 166 alumni awarded the Navy Cross, ten alumni who earned the Army’s Distinguished Service Cross, 178 recipients of the Silver Star and 158 who were awarded the Distinguished Flying Cross.
+Additionally, this U.S. Navy memorial pays homage to those who’ve earned the Navy Cross, the Army’s Distinguished Service Cross, the Silver Star, and the Distinguished Flying Cross.

 Memorial Hall Today and Tomorrow

-As have so many other physical spaces, Memorial Hall has extended into the digital world, with Virtual Memorial Hall, a USNA virtual tour and repository for the thousands of stories collected from around the world.
-In a wonderfully inclusive gesture, the site invites you to share any stories of USNA graduates that have given their lives for our freedom.
-Not only can you experience their stories, but you can access lists of alumni chronologically by date of loss, by month and date of loss and by hometown.
-It is an incredible tribute to these incredible men and women.
+Memorial Hall has also expanded into the digital world, with the Virtual Memorial Hall, an online Naval Academy tour and repository for the thousands of stories collected from around the world today and across naval history.
+The site invites you to share stories of USNA graduates that have given their lives for our freedom.
+Not only can you experience their stories, but you can see lists of alumni by month and date of loss, as well as lists of alumni by hometown.
+It is a moving tribute to these incredible men and women.

-Memorial Hall is open to the public and we encourage you to visit USNA treasures like this.
-If you take one of our group walking tours, you can spend some time in this special space.
-Please remove any headwear as a sign of respect, and honor the quiet that surrounds the space with gratitude.
+Memorial Hall is open to the public, and we encourage you to visit USNA treasures like this.
+If you take one of our Naval Academy walking tours, you can spend some time in this special space.
 Come visit and experience this hallowed hall.